 Crack Babies

-Babies who are exposed to crack cocaine during the pregnancy, due to maternal drug abuse, are at risk of several health complications.
-Crack-exposed infants have reduced birth weight, length, and head circumference.
+Babies who are exposed to crack cocaine during pregnancy (from maternal drug abuse) are at risk of several health complications.
 Crack-addicted mothers are at significantly higher risk of giving birth prematurely compared to women who do not abuse cocaine or other drugs.
-Also, babies born to crack-addicted mothers have significant neurological abnormalities and inferior performance on behavioral assessment tests.
+Crack-exposed infants have low birth weight, length, and head circumference.
 There is also a higher risk of birth defects in babies born to crack-addicted mothers.
-[21] When a baby tests positive for any drug after being born, child protective services get involved, and this often results in the baby being temporarily or permanently removed from the mother’s custody.
+Also, babies born to crack-addicted mothers have significant neurological abnormalities and inferior performance on behavioral assessment tests later in life.
+[23] Additionally, there are social consequences to crack use during pregnancy.
+When a baby tests positive for any illegal drug after birth, Child Protective Services get involved, and this often results in the baby being temporarily or permanently removed from the mother’s custody.

 Crack Withdrawal

-People who abuse crack cocaine develop a physical and psychological dependence on the drug.
-Crack addiction is characterized by the presence of withdrawal symptoms when an addict tries to quit or does not have access to a dose of crack.
+People who abuse crack cocaine, over time, develop a physical and psychological dependence on the drug.
+As a result, unpleasant and potentially dangerous withdrawal symptoms develop when a drug user tries to quit or does not have access to another dose of crack.
+The presence of withdrawal symptoms is a characteristic of crack addiction.

 - Fatigue or exhaustion